-Hear my whole interview with Dr. Steven Futrell on DestinySurvival Radio for July 19, 2012.
+Hear my interview with Dr. Steven Futrell on DestinySurvival Radio for July 19, 2012.
 Dr. Futrell doesn’t have a Web site for you to view.
-But if you’d like to contact him, he told me after the show that you can e-mail him at sfutrell(at)myway.com.
+But if you’d like to contact him, e-mail sfutrell(at)myway.com.
 Substitute (at) with @ in the address.

 How do you plan to maintain sanity during or after a crisis?
 For that matter, how do you do it now with all the stressers going on today?

 - >Deep Survival: Who Lives, Who Dies, and Why, by Laurence Gonzales